-Memorial Minute for Eileen Babcock Born June 17, 1951 - March 20, 2018 to Francis and Vivian Babcock.
+Eileen Babcock June 17, 1951 - March 20, 2018

 It is with real sadness that we announce the passing of Eileen Babcock, who had been a member of Durham Friends Monthly Meeting for the greater part of her life.
-Eileen grew up in the Meeting, participating in Sunday School and Vacation Bible School.
-She was active in many Meeting committees and activities, including Trustees, Woman's Society, youth groups, benefit dinners for the Kakamega Orphans Care Center.
-At the time of her death, she was the Trustee in charge of the Meeting's cemeteries.
+Eileen grew up in the Meeting, participating in Sunday school and vacation Bible school.
+She was active in many Meeting committees and activities, including trustees, the Women's Society, youth groups, and benefit dinners for the Kakamega Orphans Care

+Center.
+At the time of her death, she was the trustee in charge of the Meeting's cemeteries.
 She was deeply committed to following God's will and doing her best for the Meeting.
 She was always there to lend a hand in whatever was needed.

-Eileen was active in the Durham community, working at Town elections, helping organize the local Republican Town Committee, and holding, at different times, every elected office in the Durham Extension Homemakers.
+Eileen was active in the Durham community, working at town elections, helping organize the local Republican Town Committee, and holding at different times every elected office in the Durham Extension Homemakers.